 Sharing my experience with the annual check of the car in China.

 It was time to have an annual checkup of my KIA Sorento 2.2.CRDi.
-First fighting the insurance phone terrorists for several weeks and now attached to one company for a year again.
-We are a super target for them, as we have managed to drive without accidents and also want to take the expensive third-party insurance.
-Before the old one ends, the phone started to ring frantically.
+First fighting the insurance phone sales representatives for several weeks and now we are attached to one company for a year again.
+We are a good target for them, we also want to take more covering third-party insurance.
+Normally, before the old one ends, the phone started to ring frantically.

 I tried to ask about the coverage for the caravan, but they don’t know!!
 This is the biggest insurance company in China PingAn.
-I still haven’t got any clear answer from them or any insurance company on this matter.
-The best sentence I have got this far is “Let’s see when something happens.”
+I still haven’t gotten any clear answer from them or any insurance company on this matter.
+The best sentence I have gotten this far is “Let’s see when something happens.”